 - configure the UART module;

 - Receive a line over UART.
 Use separate header and source files for your UART functions.
 In general, creating header/source pairs for each peripheral results in well-defined interfaces that are clear, organized and reusable.
 Example prototypes for functions are given below.

 //configures UART1 for 115200 baud, 8-data bits, no parity, 1 stop bit. void configure_uart1(); //returns next received character from uart. //Blocks until character availible. char uart1_getchar(); //Sends 'data' over uart. //Blocks until data is placed in transmit FIFO. void uart1_sendchar(char data); //sends the null-terminated string in 'buffer' through uart1 void uart1_sendstr(char buffer); //*** * Receives characters from uart and copies into 'buffer'. * Returns when a newline is encountered or the max * number of characters, 'n', have been received. * Newline is not copied and string is always * terminated with a null character. * Function returns the number of characters copied ***/ int uart1_getln(char buffer, int n);

-Write a function that takes an decimal integer as an argument and sends the number through the uart (send the characters representing the number, not the ascii value).
+Write a function that takes a decimal integer as a parameter, and sends the number over the UART port (send the characters representing the number, not the actual value).
 You can also make a version that sends hex numbers.
 Converting integers to a string of hex characters might be easier.
 Why?
 How do computers represent integers?

 2. Read XADC voltage and display the result on the terminal